MichaelBBone/ConcurrentReacHippoEV/README.md

 # ConcurrentReacHippoEV
 code and data repository for "Concurrent feature-specific reactivation within the hippocampus and neocortex facilitates episodic memory retrieval"

 Download the release for all files.
-Only the release contains the neural activity data (used in FeatSpecifReac.R) due to file size limitations.
+Only the release contains the neural activity data (used in FeatSpecifReac.R and ItemSpecifReac.R) due to file size limitations.

 ## Scripts